bup/bup/Documentation/bup-join.md

 # OPTIONS

 -r, \--remote=*host*:*path*
-:   Retrieves objects from the given remote repository
+:   Retrieves objects from the given remote repository instead of the
-    instead of the local one. *path* may be blank, in which case the default remote repository is used.
+    local one. *path* may be blank, in which case the default remote repository is used.
 The connection to the remote server is made with SSH.
 If you'd like to specify which port, user or private key to use for the SSH connection, we recommend you use the `~/.ssh/config` file.
+Even though the data source is remote, a local bup repository is still required.

 # EXAMPLE